donovanglover/nix-config/help/commands.md

 - Print the working directory: `pwd`
 - Make a script executable: `chmod +x <file>`
 - Termite the processes with a specific word in it: `killall -q <word>`
+- Get the current time and settings: `timedatectl`
+- Show what gets executed when you run a command: `which <command>`
+- Create a symbolic (soft) link between two files: `ln -s <source> <dest>`
+    - When a program references `dest`, it will link to and give `source`.
+    - In comparison, a hard link is when you make a copy of the file
+- Change the permissions of a directory to all users: `chmod -R a+rwX dir/`
+- Give permissions to the user `hello` and the group `world`: `chown -R hello:world dir/`

 ### System Commands